I’ve never seen a B2B company get to anything much under 18 months. — Steve Wood, Serial Entrepreneur in B2B

-Startups are difficult.
+Startups are hard.

-Using Personal Finances to Extend your Startup Runway
+Using Personal Finances to Extend Your Startup Runway

 Your Own Savings

-Keeping Your Job
+Keeping Your Day Job

-Secondary Product Revenue
+Add-on Product Revenue

 Micro-Tasks & Micro-Projects

-Money from Friends & Family
+Friends & Family Rounds

 Venture Capital Funding

-Independent and Bootstrapper-Friendly Funding
+Independent or Bootstrapper-Friendly Funding

 Grants & Contests

-- Your financial situation;
+- Your personal financial situation

-More on Startup Runway
+More on Extending Your Startup Runway

 - 12+ VC Funds and Accelerators B2B SaaS Entrepreneurs Should Know